Web Hosting Services Terms and Conditions

 - The information provided in the documents listed on the Registration Form;

 "Control" means the legal power to control (directly or indirectly) the management of an entity (and "Controlled" will be construed accordingly);

 "Customer" means the customer for Services under the Agreement specified in the relevant Registration Form;

 "Effective Date" means the date when the Agreement comes into force in accordance with Clause 2.3;

 "Force Majeure Event" means an event, or a series of related events, that is outside the reasonable control of the party affected (including failures of or problems with the internet or a part of the internet, hacker attacks, virus or other malicious software attacks or infections, power failures, industrial disputes affecting any third party, changes to the law, disasters, explosions, fires, floods, riots, terrorist attacks and wars);

 "Hosted Materials" means all websites, web applications, software, information, data, databases and other works and materials stored, transmitted, published or processed using the Services;

 "Intellectual Property Rights" means all intellectual property rights wherever in the world, whether registered or unregistered, including any application or right of application for such rights (and the "intellectual property rights" referred to above include copyright and related rights, moral rights, database rights, confidential information, trade secrets, know-how, business names, trade names, domain names, trade marks, service marks, passing off rights, unfair competition rights, patents, petty patents, utility models, semi-conductor topography rights and rights in designs);

-"Personal Data" has the meaning given to it in the General Data Protection Regulation (GDPR) (EU) 2016/679;
+"Personal Data" has the meaning given to it in the UK General Data Protection Regulation (UK GDPR);

 - "Prohibited Content" means: